urbit/docs/arvo/jael/data-types.md

   ==
 ```

 Public key data for a particular ship.
 The `rift` is the current continuity breach number and `life` is the current key revision number.
 The `keys` `map` contains the public key (`pass`) for each `life` up to the current one.
-The `sponsor` is maybe the current sponsor of the ship in question.
+The `sponsor` is the current sponsor of the ship in question, if it has one.

 ## `$key-update:point`